-This is going to be a pretty massive blog post so feel free to skip to whichever sections are most relevant to you, or by all means read it from start to finish!
+This is post was originally written in October 2014 but was updated in December 2017.
+It’s pretty massive, so feel free to skip to whichever sections are most relevant to you.
 Let’s get started.
 And the first question I’ve got for you is an important one…

 Do you really need a table tennis table?

-You’ve started playing table tennis and you are serious about wanting to get good at it.
-Your first thought is, “I should really buy a table if I’m actually going to go for this 100%”.
-But hold on a second.
-Even though having a table in your home can be a brilliant way to increase the quantity of your practice (we have done the majority of Sam’s Expert in a Year practice on the table in his flat kitchen) it can often become quickly forgotten about and stuffed away in a corner somewhere.
-There are a couple of things you should consider first;
+Having a table tennis table in your home can be a brilliant way to increase the quantity of your practice – we did the majority of Sam’s Expert in a Year practice on the table in his kitchen).
+However, it can become quickly forgotten about and stuffed away in a corner somewhere.
+There are a couple of things you should consider first…

-A full-sized table tennis table is 274 cm x 152.5 cm.
-If you are thinking of buying a table to use inside your house it is probably worth marking that out on the floor and seeing if it seems realistic to be able to play around it (you’ll need at least a metre on all sides even if you are just playing for fun).
+A full-sized table tennis table is 9ft x 5ft (or 274cm x 152.5cm).
+If you are thinking of buying a table to use inside your house it is probably worth marking that out on the floor and seeing if it seems realistic to be able to play around it (you’ll need at least a meter on all sides even if you are just playing for fun).

 - Local tournaments will usually give you a playing court which is 9m x 5m.

-- For international competition play, the ITTF stipulates a minimum court size of 14m long, 7m wide, and 5m high, according to Law 3.02.03.01.
+- For international competition, the ITTF stipulates a minimum court size of 14m x 7m.

-If you’re just playing for fun then you can play with whoever happens to be around; friends, family, dog.
-If you are looking for some serious practice then you’ll need to think about who you are going to play with.
-If you have the space there are plenty of options;
+If you’re just playing for fun then you can play with whoever happens to be around.
+If you’re looking for some serious practice then you’ll need to think about who you are going to play with.
+There are plenty of options;

 - Does anyone in your house play?
 If so, you’re golden.

 - Do you have friends that live locally that play?
-Training with them in your home will save on club membership and practice fees.
+Training with them at home will save on practice fees.

 - Can you afford a coach?
-The majority of table tennis coaches offering private coaching are happy to visit your house.
+Lots of table tennis coaches will come to your home.

 - Could you buy a robot?
 If you don’t have anyone to play with you could always invest in a table tennis robot.

-In conclusion, if you are looking for serious training then you need to make sure you’ve got enough space and you have somebody to play with.
-Once you’ve got that sorted we can start thinking about what kind of table to buy.
+In conclusion, if you are looking for serious training you need to make sure you’ve got enough space and you have somebody to play with.
+Once you’ve got that sorted you need to decide how much money you’ve got to spend.

-If you are on a really tight budget and don’t have much money to spend try to at least make sure you get a 16mm table.
-These still aren’t amazing when it comes to bounce but they are a big improvement on the virtually unplayable 12mm tables.
-Ideally you are looking for 19mm plus.
+If you are on a really tight budget I would recommend buying a 16mm table.
+These still aren’t amazing when it comes to bounce, but they are a big improvement on the virtually unplayable 12mm tables.
+Ideally, you are looking for 19mm+.